Most recently updated on April 30, 2023

 Homelessness has been a problem for the decades.
 The latest official count shows about 7,700 homeless people in the city, a slight decrease from a few years ago.

 San Francisco is the headquarters for Wells Fargo, Levi Strauss, Gap, Fitbit, Salesforce, Dropbox, Reddit, Airbnb, Pacific Gas & Electric Co., Yelp, Pinterest, Uber, Lyft, Mozilla and Craigslist.
 It is also home to the University of California San Francisco (UCSF), the University of San Francisco (USF), San Francisco State and Golden Gate University.

 However, the COVID-19 pandemic has hit San Francisco’s economy hard.
 It reportedly has one of the worst recoveries in the nation from the two years of lockdowns and restrictions.
 Among the factors is the high number of people who work remotely among the city’s technology companies.

 There have been an uncountable number of television shows and movies shot in San Francisco.
 They include The Streets of San Francisco, Clint Eastwood’s Dirty Harry franchise, Mrs. Doubtfire, Nash Bridges and Bullit with Steve McQueen doing his own car chase scenes on city streets.

-San Francisco is also the place where I’ve worked for 25 of the past 30 years, so it seems like the proper end point for our 60 days of virtual travel after 48 states, 33 state capitals, 370 towns and 400,000 words about the history, culture and flavor of our country.
+The majestic city of San Francisco seems like the proper end point for our 60 days of virtual travel after 48 states, 33 state capitals, 370 towns and 400,000 words about the history, culture and flavor of our country.